wooki/svg-symbol2inline-loader/README.md

-# load symbol from svg file for use inline - for webpack
+# load all symbols from svg file for use inline - for webpack

 ## Installation